-Alvin, which is operated by Woods Hole Oceanographic Institution (WHOI), has been in operation since 1964.
-It was affectionately named after WHOI engineer Allyn Vine, whose influence was pivotal in Alvin’s conception.
+HOV Alvin was affectionately named after Woods Hole Oceanographic Institution (WHOI) engineer Allyn Vine, whose influence was pivotal in Alvin’s conception.
 A legendary figure at WHOI, Vine first envisioned a deep-sea research vessel in the 1930s when he was a graduate student in physics.